 Our focus is to help find end of life solutions for packaging, particularly for recycling soft plastic.

-The Love NZ Soft Plastic Recycling Programme is about informing New Zealanders about how to keep plastic bags and packaging out of landfill.
-Collect all the soft plastic packaging which you use at home, make sure the bags are empty and dry and drop them into the Love NZ Soft Plastics Recycling bins at supermarket and retail premises.
+The Soft Plastic Recycling Programme is about informing New Zealanders about how to keep plastic bags and packaging out of landfill.
+Collect all the soft plastic packaging which you use at home, make sure the bags are empty and dry and drop them into the Soft Plastics Recycling bins at supermarket and retail premises.

 The project takes all soft plastic bags including bread bags, frozen food bags, toilet paper packaging, confectionery and biscuit wrap, chip bags, pasta and rice bags, courier envelopes, shopping bags, sanitary hygiene packaging - basically anything made of plastic which can be scrunched into a ball.

-We partner with social enterprises Abilities in Auckland and Earthlink in Wellington who collect the soft plastic recycling from the stores.
+We partner with social enterprises Abilities in Auckland; Cargill Enterprises in Dunedin; Earthlink in Wellington and the Wairarapa; Kilmarnock Enterprises in Christchurch and Rangiora; 3R in Hawke's Bay; Waitaki Resource Recovery Trust in Oamaru and Agrisea in Hauraki District who collect the soft plastic recycling from the stores.
 Customers should bring their used soft plastics back to store and put them in the soft plastics recycling bin.

 Plastic bag recycling can even be turned into useful products you can buy!

 Customers can bring their used soft plastics back to store and put them in the plastic bag recycling bin.
-Recycle soft plastics in the green and white bins at selected Countdown, The Warehouse and other participating stores in regions around North Island.
+Recycle soft plastics in the dedicated bins at selected Countdown, The Warehouse, New World, Pak'nSave and other participating stores.

-There is now onshore processing of post-consumer soft plastics with two North Island plants; Future Post in Waiuku and Second Life Plastics in Levin - which are great examples of Kiwi ingenuity and where we send your recycled soft plastic.
+There is now onshore processing of post-consumer soft plastics; Future Post in Waiuku; SaveBoard in Hamilton and Second Life Plastics in Levin - which are great examples of Kiwi ingenuity and where we send your recycled soft plastic.

 The soft plastics that you drop off are made into a range of plastic products which are on sale in New Zealand.